haakools/RealAnalysis/README.md

 And lastly honing soft skills by doing constructive writing, communicating techincal aspects and simplifying abstract concepts.

 # Note:
-Many defintions will be verbatum of what is written in the textbook.
+Many defintions will be verbatum of what is written in the Lindstrøm, T. 2017.
 However tweaks and additional statements which is found to give a better insight is included.